Theft from Places of Worship

 - Notifying the Church Crime Alert: the Church Buildings Council has published guidance intended to protect church treasures and set up Crime Alert.
 Contact 020 7898 1860 or email email@example.com.
 Reporting theft of metal or other artefacts will ensure an immediate alert to auction houses, museums and crime prevention agencies.

 If you discover that metal has been stolen contact the police immediately.
 If you see thieves in action do not confront them but call 999.
 If you find that a theft has already happened, report it on 101.

 When you report the crime make sure the call-handler knows:

 - That it is an attack on an historic, listed, protected, community building

 - That the building is managed and maintained by volunteers

-- That you must have a crime number so there is a clear identification for insurance purposes
+- That you must have a crime number for insurance purposes.

 Remember also to contact someone with responsibility for the building.
 It is possible that you are the first person to report the crime and if further damage is to be avoided it is imperative that emergency protection is provided.